ABOUT YCL

 What does the Youth Coding League cost?

-Participation costs starts at $2,500 per semester.
+Participation costs start at $2,500 per semester.

 How many coders are typically on a team?

-15-20 coders per team is a great team size, but we have teams as large as 60 and as small as 5.
+15-20 coders per team is a great team size, but we have had teams as large as 60 and as small as 5.

 Do coaches receive any payment for their time?

 We offer stipends to our hard-working coaches, ranging from $400-$600 per coach.
+If your organization has paid staff and need to forgo the stipend for any reason, we can make that work too!

 What happens if we have too many coders for one coach?